bricoletc/delfies/README.md

 It was initially designed and validated for studying the process of Programmed DNA Elimination in [nematodes][Meso_paper], but should work for other clades and applications too.

+If you use `delfies` in your work, please cite as:

+> Letcher, B., (2025). delfies: a Python package for the detection of DNA breakpoints with neo-telomere addition.
+Journal of Open Source Software, 10(105), 7385, https://doi.org/10.21105/joss.07385

 # <a name="started"></a> Getting started

 `delfies` takes as input a genome fasta (gzipped supported) and an indexed SAM/BAM of